The New Ferry: The MV Isle of Islay

 Did you read the news reports?

-On her maiden voyage the crew became involved in an emergency situation rescuing and saving a man in Moroccan waters.
+On her maiden voyage the crew became involved in an emergency situation rescuing and saving the life of a man found in Moroccan Waters.
+The exemplary training and fast action of the crew on board saved the day.

-Do pop over to the Museum of Islay Life if time allows during your trip.
-You will get to see the latest exhibit.
-The ship’s bell off Calmac’s MV Hebridean Isles, which went out of service last year.
-Calmac kindly donated it to the museum.
+If time allows on your trip to Islay, do pop over to the Museum of Islay Life .
+You will get to see the ship’s bell off Calmac’s MV Hebridean Isles.
+The latest exhibit.
+The ferry went out of service last year and Calmac kindly donated the ship’s bell to the museum.

 You can find out more about the museum and a whole host of additional exciting Things to See and Do on Islay, along with a calendar of events, on the Persabus website.
-Handy if you are on the ferry planning your ‘Islay time’.
+Handy if you are on the ferry planning your ‘Islay time’, as you will find there is excellent wifi for the main part of the sailing to Islay.
+Just log into Calmac’s free wifi whilst onboard.

 A display in the Museum of Islay Life